alanrogers/agar22/legofit/README.md

 # Legofit

 Legofit is a program that uses genetic data to infer the history of population size, subdivision, and admixture.
+Click [here](https://alanrogers.github.io/agar22) for the Legofit tutorial.
-This directory contains the following:
+This current directory contains:

-* txt/legotut.pdf: a [Legofit tutorial](txt/legotut.pdf).
-This
-  tutorial describes a complete analysis, from beginning to end.

 * xyvdf: directory containing the code and data for the analysis described in the tutorial.